mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

                 self.num_labels = 0
                 self.labels = np.empty(0)

-                #Functions that intialize the data
+                #Functions that initialize the data
                 self.image_init_dataset()
                 self.label_init_dataset()

 For the image set:
 * Saved root to open file later.
-* Intialized the magic number, number of images in the set, number of rows in each image, and number in columns in each image, which are the first 4 integers in the file.
+* Initialized the magic number, number of images in the set, number of rows in each image, and number in columns in each image, which are the first 4 integers in the file.
 The 0's will all be replaced later with the actual numbers when we get them from the file.
 * Initialized an empty numpy array which we can later replace with the full array of images.

 For the label set:
 * Saved root for file
 * Initialized the magic number and number of labels.
-* Intialized an empty numpy array to replace later with the labels.
+* Initialized an empty numpy array to replace later with the labels.

 Functions:
 * The image_init_dataset() function will be called to process the image file
 * The label_init_dataset() function will process the label file

 With that the \_\_init\_\_ is finished.
-I promise we'll get to fun stuff soon, just trust the process.
+I promise we'll get to the fun stuff soon, just trust the process.

 ### Dataset - \_\_len\_\_ and \_\_getitem\_\_
 The length and getitem functions are required as we are extending the Pytorch Dataset class.
 Luckily they are very easy to implement.  \_\_len\_\_ just requires us to return the length of the dataset, which we can pull directly from the image set file as it is one of those first 4 integers I mentioned earlier.  \_\_getitem\_\_ requires us to return a single image and label for each call based on a given index, which is simply getting values from an array.